aakashchamola/xeno_crm/backend/README.md

 - If a service fails to connect to MySQL or RabbitMQ, ensure those containers are healthy.
 - Use `docker-compose logs <service>` to debug issues.
 - For Google OAuth, set up credentials in the Google Developer Console and update your `.env`.
+- If you see DB errors about type mismatches, ensure your schema matches the latest `init.sql` (all customer references are strings).

 ---